oracle-livelabs/apex/ai-vision-lab/4-run-app/4-run-app.md

     ![Click Timeline](images/add-post.png " ")

+ You can see that now the image is posted.
+Also, click on the information icon to view the AI response.

     ![Click Timeline](images/posted.png " ")

 4. Now, type your Search Term in the AI Search Field available in the Navigation Bar and then click **Enter**.
 The app searches and displays all the images that contain the corresponding search term.
-In the following example, the app displays all the images containing a 'Flower'.
+In the following example, the app displays all the images containing a 'Sky'.

     ![Click Timeline](images/search-result.png " ")